Daniel Howell: Interactive Introverts

 In November 2017, Lester and Howell announced their second tour, Interactive Introverts.
 The tour ran from April to September 2018 and included 80 shows in 18 countries, including but not limited to the UK, Poland, the Philippines, Russia, New Zealand, Finland, and the Netherlands, and India, making it one of the biggest YouTuber tours of all time.

 Lester and Howell partnered with BBC Studios' TalentWorks to release a film of Interactive Introverts with bonus features, such as behind the scenes content and director's commentary, on DVD, Blu-ray, and digital download in December 2018.

 You Will Get Through This Night

 In September 2020, Howell announced his first publication without Lester, You Will Get Through This Night.
-Written in collaboration with psychologist Dr Heather Bolton, the book is a "practical guide to taking control of your mental health for today, tomorrow, and the days after."
+Written in collaboration with psychologist Heather Bolton, the book is a "practical guide to taking control of your mental health for today, tomorrow, and the days after."
 It was released 18 May 2021, under the HQ and Dey Street Books imprints of HarperCollins, and became a No. 1 Sunday Times Bestseller.